learn-co-curriculum/dsc-data-science-env-config/README.md

-# Setting up a Professional Data Science Environment - Setup
+# Setting up a Professional Data Science Environment - Configuring Git and Anaconda

 ## Introduction

-In this lesson, you'll continue setting up your professional data science environment by making a virtual environment.
+In this lesson, you'll continue setting up your professional data science environment by configuring your terminal to work with GitHub, making a virtual environment, and setting up your virtual environment to .

 ## Objectives